 If you want to move an existing camellia to a different position, it’s best to do this in June – July.
 Prune straight before the move by one-third and keep the plant moist.
 Applications of seaweed solution will help the plant cope.

 Our Melissa has deep pink buds open to reveal blush pink double flowers.
 Willowy stems, romantic in the breeze.
 Suitable for a large tub as well as in the garden.
 A fast grower.

 Tama-no-ura has single, oriental deep-red flowers trimmed in snow white, fast grower with slender pendulous branches.

 Bogong Snow has snow covered flowers profusely encrusting every branch.
 Informal double means each flower has more petals.
 Quite similar to Wirlinga Bride with a sparkle of stamens in the centre.

 Fairy Wand has deep dusty pink flowers, enjoys winter morning sun and also happy in a tub.
 Semi double arrangement is perfection.

-If you join the Garden Clinic this weekend you will receive one of these beautiful miniature camellias from our dear friends at Camellia Grove Nursery, which opened in 1939 in what was then the remote Sydney suburb of St Ives.
+If you join the Garden Clinic this weekend you will receive two beautiful miniature camellias from our dear friends at Camellia Grove Nursery, which opened in 1939 in what was then the remote Sydney suburb of St Ives.
 These days Camellia Grove Nursery is located at 8 Cattai Ridge Road Glenorie, in Sydney's north-west, and is still the best place to buy and learn more about camellias.